DarkEntropy/darkentropy.github.io/content/posts/loot.md

 - The addon RCLC will be used for voting, rolling, and dstribution of loot.

-- Any official guild raids outside the core raid will use a modified rolling system (e.g. +1) to maintain simplicity and speed.
+- Any official guild raids outside RAID-CORE will use a modified rolling system (e.g. +1) to maintain simplicity and speed.